industrial-edge/iih-semantics-getting-started/docs/Installation.md

 To make use of the full functionality of IIH, your OPC UA model has to be mapped to an **Asset Model**.
 This is the data model structure which is used by several apps like Perfomance Insight or Energy Manager.

+1. Go to **Define Data -> Organize**

-1. Select **Asset Model** in the right editor window and create a new asset
+2. Select **Asset Model** in the right editor window and create a new asset
 ![AddParentAsset](graphics/AddParentAsset.png)

-1. Then you can map the OPC UA model to that asset per drag and drop
+3. Then you can map the OPC UA model to that asset by dragging and dropping the OPC UA hierarchy object
 ![MapOPCtoAsset](graphics/MapOPCtoAsset.png)

 This model will be the central information layer for all your applications.
 If you have IIH Essentials installed, you are also able to activate the **Storage** and **Cloud Sync** feature for the tags in your asset model.